-Action 1 and 3: Extended Learning in Kinder Camp & Beyond the School Day
+Action 3: Extended Learning Time Beyond the School Day

 Westside Union added extended learning time beyond the school day to provide systematic and explicit phonics instruction to our most struggling readers in grades Kindergarten through third grade.
-To date, nearly 1200 students have participated in one or more intensive 7 week cycles of reading intervention three days a week for forty five minutes each day after school.
+To date, nearly 1,200 students have participated in one or more intensive 7-week cycles of reading intervention three days a week for forty five minutes each day after school.
 Over 90% of the students who participated demonstrated growth in RIT (Rasch Unit) scores which is an increase from 80% last year.
-Teachers and parents equally observed gains in confidence, engagement, participation, and overall enjoyment of learning in participating students.
-Adding three days of instruction for Kinder Camp prior to school starting added another layer of instructional support for our youngest learners.
-Students were invited to practice school routines and transition without other students on campus.
-The program provided an opportunity for students new to a school environment to participate with lower levels of anxiety.
-Students were assessed on basic fundamental skills such as the ability to hold a pencil and or scissors.
-Students practiced play routines on campus and were introduced to members of the staff.
-Due to the expansion of the Transitional Kindergarten program, Kinder Camp will be reduced to one day for the 2023-2024 school year.
+Teachers and parents equally observed gains in confidence, engagement, participation, and overall enjoyment of learning for participating students.
+This action was highly successful for our youngest readers.